HugoDaniel/hugodaniel.com/content/posts/2021-01-28-the-life-of-a-web-component-as-var.md

 Nowadays, there is a big wave of these CSS-In-JS-In-HTML-In-React-In-Vue-In-IOS-In-CSS-In-... approaches.
 People get upset with each other because of those styled-components vs. styled-system vs. styled-tailwind-my-head-is-bigger-than-yours arguments.

 I don't like any of them, plain <abbr title="Cascading Style Sheets">CSS</abbr> is still king in my small street, but that doesn't mean that I can't try to add yet another styling approach to the mix.
-After all, this is such a pleasant hill to die.
+After all, this is such a pleasant hill to die at.

 ### StyleContainer